LucasKoc/TP2-ST2AWD/README.md

 ### Exercise 10

-The page shows in red the following message: `JS has not been loaded`.
-Trying to fetch data does not work.
+The page does not load the content of the bundle.
 As stated [here](https://www.lambdatest.com/web-technologies/es6-module-ie), ES6 modules are not supported in Internet Explorer.

 ### Exercise 11